macagua/python_i18n_babel_jinja2/README.rst

 .. note::

-    You can notice that the script prints by console each messages in each supported translated language, in this case English, Spanish and Brazilian Portuguese.
+    You can notice that the script prints by console each messages in each supported translated language, in this case *English*, *Spanish* and *Brazilian Portuguese*.

 Running Web Application script
 ------------------------------

-For running the Python Web Application script, execute the following command:
+For running the Python Web Application script called ``jj2.py``, execute the following command:

 .. code:: bash